PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 From the above comparison, it is evident that the first CNN model requires significant improvement.
 Its accuracy is relatively low, and the precision and recall values for most classes are also subpar, which indicates that the model is not effectively distinguishing between the different categories.
 This suggests that the model has not learned robust features to properly classify the images, likely due to issues such as overfitting, insufficient data, or suboptimal hyperparameters.
 To enhance the model's performance, it would be necessary to explore methods like fine-tuning the model, experimenting with more advanced data augmentation techniques, and adjusting hyperparameters.
 Additionally, techniques like class weighting or oversampling underrepresented classes in the dataset might help improve the model's ability to generalize better to unseen data.

 To address these concerns, the second model was created using the same CNN architecture but with optimized hyperparameters.
 The goal was to provide a better result by refining the model and training approach.
-With these changes, we aim to achieve higher accuracy, better precision, and improved recall across all classes compared to the first CNN model.
+With these changes, I aim to achieve higher accuracy, better precision, and improved recall across all classes compared to the first CNN model.
 This iterative improvement highlights the importance of tuning various components to get closer to an optimal solution.

 On the other hand, the MobileNetV2 model also reveals significant issues with class imbalance and generalization.
 While it performs well on certain classes in terms of precision, it struggles to generalize across the entire dataset.
 The model’s inability to correctly identify instances from most of the classes is detrimental to its overall performance, as it leads to a drop in recall and F1-score.
 Despite being a lightweight and efficient architecture, MobileNetV2 exhibits limited ability to handle the complexity and variance of the dataset in this particular scenario.